RobertTalbert/discretecs/activities/module7/module7b-video-outlines.md

+**Ordering:**

+1. "Counting subsets and bit strings"
+2. "Counting the k-element subsets of a set"
+3. "Counting bit strings of weight k"
+4. "How sets and bit strings are the same"
+5. "Introducing the binomial coefficient"

+---

-- Counting the number of subsets of a set
+## Counting the number of subsets of a set
 - Example using 3 elements then list them
 - Example using 5 elements
 - Example in general
 - How this is like counting bit strings

 - How not to count the number of $k$-element subsets of a set
 	- Using the multiplicative principle and 4 elements